Developer-Shuvo/Donate-Bangladesh/README.md

 Here i make a normal webpage.
-Man can donate here easily and every data will be accurate calculatiive
+Man can donate here easily and every data will be accurate calculatiive new project